aosabook/500lines/pedometer/chapter.md

 * The first array is just a wrapper to hold the all of the data.
 * The second set of arrays contains one array per data sample taken.
 If our sampling rate is 100 and we sample data for 10 seconds, we'll have $10 * 100$, or 1000, arrays in this second set.
 * The third set of arrays is the pair of arrays enclosed within the second set.
-They both contain acceleration data in the x, y, and z directions; the first representing user acceleration and the second gravitational acceleration.
+They both contain acceleration data in the $x$, $y$, and $z$ directions; the first representing user acceleration and the second gravitational acceleration.

 # The Pipeline